rsthakur83/servian/README.md

 ## **Circle CI/CD pipeline**

-This section explains the prerequisite of setting up ci/cd pipeline using circleci for TechchallengeApp on AWS EC2 Instance.
+This section explains the prerequisite of setting up ci/cd pipeline using circleci for TechchallengeApp running on AWS EC2 Instance.

 ## **Prerequisites**